mkoslacz/minimal-mistakes/_posts/2017-02-08-moviper--the-android-viper-library.markdown

                         { view?.showError(it) }))
 ```
 So let's see what happens here:
-1. `addSubscription` call that wraps our stream to make sure that there won't be any memory leak
+1. `addSubscription` call that wraps our stream to make sure that there won't be any memory leak,
-2.
+2. we take the stream from `view` - see the following line,
-3. call on the loginClicks stream provided by our view that is defined in our contract
+3. call on the `loginClicks` stream provided by our view that is defined in our contract,
-4. we show the loading on the view to notify the user about the processing of the request
+4. we show the loading on the view to notify the user about the processing of the request,
-5. delegation of the work to the background thread from io scheduler as it will be network based
+5. delegation of the work to the background thread from io scheduler as it will be network based,
-6. delegation of the data work to the interactor using a method that is defined in our contract
+6. delegation of the data work to the interactor using a method that is defined in our contract,
-7. we switch the thread back to the mainThread as in the methods below we will touch the UI
+7. we switch the thread back to the mainThread as in the methods below we will touch the UI,
-8. we call our special operator that will allow us to retry the calls in case of failure
+8. we call our special operator that will allow us to retry the calls in case of failure,
-9.
+9. start of ReactiveX `onNext` lambda method,
-10. if the interactor performed our request succesfully we delegate the screen switch action to the routing using a method that is defined in our contract
+10. if the interactor performed our request succesfully we delegate the screen switch action to the routing using a method that is defined in our contract,
-11. same as above but we finish login activity after login
+11. same as above but we finish login activity after login,
-12.
+12. end of ReactiveX `onNext` lambda method,
-13. if the request has failed we show the error to the user
+13. ReactiveX `onError` method - if the request has failed we show the error to the user.

 The second stream based on `view?.helpClicks` has the similar philosophy, so I won't cover it step by step as it's pretty straightforward in the context of the previous stream.